Xorfor/Domoticz-Mac-Presence-Plugin/README.md

 # Mac Presence
-This Domoticz Python Plugin scan the Domoticz newtwork for the existance of the specified mac addresses.
+This Domoticz Python Plugin scan the Domoticz network for the existance of the specified mac addresses.
 ## Prerequisites
 You need the latest beta version of Domoticz for the best support of Python plugins and `arp-scan` to use this plagin.
 This tool can be installed by:
 ```bash